gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

 Now we are getting to the part where we will actually look at HTTP Headers.

   1. Make a new article node complete with at least one taxonomy term in the tag field.

   ![node/add/article](/source/docs/assets/images/guides/drupal-8-advanced-page-cache/img2-node-add-article.png)

   2. In an another browser, or a perhaps a [Chrome incognito window](https://support.google.com/chrome/answer/95464), open the node's page and open the developer tools.
 In Chrome's developer tools you can click on "Network" to see the HTTP requests that this page made.
 You will need to refresh the page to see a complete list of network requests.

   The first request in the list is the initial HTML response.
 All of the subsequent requests for assets like CSS and images happen after this first HTML response kicks things off.

   By clicking on the first request we can see more detailed information like the HTTP headers.

   ![node/add/article](/source/docs/assets/images/guides/drupal-8-advanced-page-cache/img4-node-1-dev-console.png)

-   3. That information is also visible on the command line with curl -I.
+  3. That information is also visible on the command line with 'curl -I'.

 ```
 curl -I http://dev-$TERMINUS_SITE.pantheonsite.io/node/1